-Traditionally, a pressurestat controls the temperature of the boiler by detecting the amount of pressure it has.
-If the pressure gets too high, it will switch off the heating element, and switch on when the pressure falls below.
+In most cases, a pressurestat controls the temperature of the boiler by detecting the amount of pressure it has.
+When it’s too high or too low, it will send a signal to the heating element to react accordingly.

-A PID is an electronic temperature controller that replaces the pressurestat.
-It measures the temperature of the water in the boiler directly and switch on and off as needed.
+A PID is a digital temperature controller that replaces the pressurestat.
+It measures the temperature of the water in the boiler directly and switches on and off as needed.

 A PID has two additional features over the pressurestat.